Hi there, Rajat here!

 About me

-I'm a Ph.D. candidate in the Lyles School of Civil Engineering at Purdue University, West Lafayette, IN.
+I'm a post-doctoral researcher in the Lyles School of Civil and Construction Engineering at Purdue University, West Lafayette, IN.
 My advisor is Dr. Satish Ukkusuri.

 Research interests